SEI Investment’s new office showcases vivid colors in sustainable Fluropon FP coatings formulated with solar reflective pigments

 Valley View is the first of several buildings planned and designed by MSR Design and the consultant team for SEI’s North Campus.
 The 108,000-square-foot, three-story building offers an open-plan office with space to host events for staff and clients.
 There are large meeting rooms, a small café with a walk-out patio and room for more than 600 people.

 “We wanted to bring their North Campus building design into the 21st century,” said MSR Design’s architect and principal, Paul Mellblom, FAIA, LEED AP BD+C. “For the new campus, they were ready to think freshly, while keeping an eye on sustainability, occupant health and operational costs.
-Fluropon Pure was the natural choice.
+Fluropon FP was the natural choice.
 It aligned with all the project’s goals.”

-As with other 70% PVDF resin-based, high-performance, architectural coating systems from Sherwin-Williams, Fluropon Pure meets or exceeds AAMA 2605.
+As with other 70% PVDF resin-based, high-performance, architectural coating systems from Sherwin-Williams, Fluropon FP meets or exceeds AAMA 2605.
 It has been tested to meet, or exceed, the equivalent of 10 years south Florida weathering exposure conditions for color retention, and resistance to fading, chalking and erosion.

 Project Image Gallery